WSU-kduncan/cs2900-Dgrinstead/Projects/Project2/README.md

 1. You can pull a docker image from the public registry you have to use a docker pull command

-That command is going to be
+-That command is going to be

- docker pull [OPTIONS] NAME[:TAG|@DIGEST] also docker pull ubuntu as a command also
+-docker pull [OPTIONS] NAME[:TAG|@DIGEST]
+-also docker pull ubuntu as a command also